Practical Help Understanding Traumatic Stress and Managing The After-Effects of Trauma

 Traumatic stress responses, including Post-Traumatic Stress Disorder (PTSD), are caused by our mind and body’s attempt to cope with experiences of extreme danger.
 They can affect and overwhelm anyone and are not a sign of personal weakness.

-Written by an expert trauma therapists, this accessible self-help manual takes those affected by specific traumatic events on a journey of recovery and healing, based on the latest psychological research and advances in trauma therapy.
+Written by an expert trauma therapist, this accessible 2018 BMA Book Award Highly Commended self-help manual, takes those affected by specific traumatic events on a journey of recovery & healing, based on the latest psychological research and advances in trauma therapy.

 - Clear explanations of the symptoms of trauma